vsartor/ro/README.md

 The default `io.Writer` and logging levels for Loggers which have their default values can be changed at runtime through the `func SetGlobalLevel(int)` and the `func SetGlobalWriter(io.Writer)` functions.

+### Bran

+Bran remembers things for Ro.

+Any given source file can have a permanent cache with value accessed by `bran.Get(key string) string` and `bran.Set(key, value string)`.Runtime information is used to determine the caller of the `Get` and `Set` functions, meaning keys are kept in a namespace for each source file.

+The permanent memory is implemented by requesting [Nemec](https://github.com/vsartor/ro#nemec) to save a JSON for each namespace within a folder named `cache`.
+A simple hash is used instead of the actual path of caller.

 ### Linus

 Go's standard library includes various functions spread across multiple files that enables one to perform various